 Identification and numbering order for expanders and keypads differ depending on automatic or manual addressing of the expanders.
-For information on manual and automatic configuration, see X-BUS on page 138.
+For information on manual and automatic configuration, see X-BUS on page 123.

 For a system with manual addressing, expanders and keypads have a separate numbering sequence and are defined by the engineer manually.
-That is, expanders are numbered 01, 02, 03, and so on as desired.
+That is, expanders are numbered 01, 02, 03, etc. as desired.
 Using same numbers, keypads may be numbered as desired.